 There are many different kinds of ventilators — different situations call for different machines — but they all accomplish the same basic purpose: to help a baby breathe.

 Questions to Ask the Neonatologist or the Nurses

-To better help you help your baby during a stay in intensive care, it's wise to get as much information as possible about what to expect.
+To better help you help your baby during a stay in intensive care, get as much information as possible about what to expect.
 If you have questions, talk to the neonatologist or the nurses.

 The nurses see your baby every day, so they can give you frequent updates on your little one.
 The plan of care for your infant is discussed on "rounds" every day.
 Nurses can help you to understand the diagnosis and treatment plan, but it's also helpful to discuss these issues with other members of the medical team, including:

 - neonatal fellow

 - the residents who are caring for your baby

 All of these health professionals are involved in deciding the best plan of care for your baby.

 You might want to ask the neonatologist and other doctors and/or the nurses: